-Do you have a question about Salvation Army Thrift Stores?
-Take a look at these responses to some frequently ask questions to find the answer you need!
-If a response to your question is not provided below, please feel free to send us a message at email@example.com
+Do you have a question about The Salvation Army Thrift Store?
+Here are some responses to frequently ask questions.
+If a response to your question is not provided below, please feel free to contact us at: firstname.lastname@example.org

-1. Who owns or operates Salvation Army Thrift Stores?
+1. Who owns or operates The Salvation Army Thrift Store?

 2. Who do I contact to receive help from The Salvation Army such as food, clothing and household goods?

-Please contact the local Salvation Army Family Services in your community to find out how they can help you.
-You can check the local phone directory for the nearest location.
+Please contact The Salvation Army Family Services in your community to find out how they can help you.
+You can visit The Salvation Army Canada's website for a location near you.

-Salvation Army Thrift Stores often receives donated clothing that cannot be sold in stores because it is torn, stained and/or overly worn.
-The Salvation Army is still able to generate funds from these clothing donations and divert them from local landfills by selling them to cloth graders.
-The cloth graders re-sort the materials; turning some into rags, selling other parts for the fibre content used to make things such as upholstery stuffing and carpet padding, or resells the items in foreign markets.
+The Salvation Army Thrift Store often receives donated clothing and textiles that cannot be sold in stores because it is torn, stained and/or overly worn.
+The Salvation Army is still able to generate funds from these textile donations and divert them from local landfills by selling them to cloth graders.
+The cloth graders re-sort the materials; turning some into rags, selling other parts for the fibre content used to make things such as upholstery stuffing and carpet padding, or resells the items overseas.
 This results in a win-win situation for the environment and for The Salvation Army as these clothing items stay out of our landfills and generate funds to help our organization provide community programs and services such local food banks, shelters, daycare programs and children's camps.

-The Salvation Army makes every effort to be as environmentally conscious as possible.
+The Salvation Army Thrift Store has long been an environmental steward and unique provider of care for the planet and those who share it.
 The recycling of unsellable goods, or parts of goods like scrap metal stripped off an appliance, is a large part of our intake and review process for donations.
 Unsellable books and shoes are sold by the pound, corrugated cardboard is baled and sold reground and reused, and damaged clothing is baled and sold by the pound as textiles.
 We also sell plastic, metal and soft toys to recyclers.
-Salvation Army Thrift Stores also act as collection sites where consumers and businesses can drop off broken or unwanted electronics.
-We ensure that all of these unsellable items are recycled ethically and that none of them end up in our landfills.
+The Salvation Army Thrift Store acts as a collection site where consumers and businesses can drop off broken or unwanted electronics.
+We ensure that all of these unsellable items are recycled ethically to divert more from local landfills.

-8. How do Salvation Army Thrift Stores determine the value or price of items?
+6. How does The Salvation Army Thrift Store determine the value or price of items?

-All Salvation Army Thrift Stores take the same factors into account when pricing items for sale.
+The Salvation Army Thrift Store takes a variety of factors into account when pricing items for sale.
 These include quality and condition, seasonality, style, brand name, uniqueness and rarity.
 Items that are in superior quality and condition will be priced at a higher price point than those that are in fair to good condition.
 The brand recognition or fashionable appeal of an item also helps us to determine the price point.

-9. Does the Salvation Army Thrift Store only sell used items?
+7. Does The Salvation Army Thrift Store only sell used items?

-Salvation Army Thrift Stores sell gently-used clothing and other household items donated by the public.
-However, Salvation Army Thrift Stores also receive donations of brand new product including clothing, toys, furniture and other items from businesses.
-In addition, Salvation Army Thrift Stores also offer a line of brand new affordable and high quality mattresses for sale.
-These mattresses are produced by a third-party manufacturer to be sold only at Salvation Army Thrift Stores.
+The Salvation Army Thrift Store sells gently-used clothing and other household items donated by the public.
+However, The Salvation Army Thrift Store also receives donations of brand new product including clothing, toys, furniture and other items from businesses.
+In addition, The Salvation Army Thrift Store offers a line of brand new affordable and high quality mattresses for sale under the Booth Sleep Line.
+These mattresses are produced by a third-party manufacturer to be sold only at The Salvation Army Thrift Store.